Churches & Cemeteries

 A new Presbyterian church was dedicated at Princeport on November 21, 1915.

-Valley Union Church, later the Coldstream United Church, was built in June of 1856.
+Valley Union Church, later the Coldstream United Church, was built in June of 1856 and is part of the Coldstream Pastoral Charge.